top of page

 Who Hates Changing Their Mind?
 Everyone, Except You, Of Course...

-Changing your mind?
-That's like fighting brain-dinosaurs!
-Why are people so in love with their own opinions, even when presented with facts?
-The answer is complex, involving phenomena like "cognitive dissonance" and the power of social norms and "perceived publicness."
-What's happening behind the scenes of the human psyche?
-How can you turn an impossible argument into a conversation that actually changes minds?
+This question is complex.
+It involves concepts like "cognitive dissonance" and the influence of social norms and "perceived publicness."
+What is really happening in the depths of the human psyche?
+How can you transform a seemingly impossible argument into a dialogue that actually changes minds?

 "They just don't see the data."
-"I was sure if we presented the facts, their position would change."
-This frustration, familiar to every manager—and frankly, to all of us—is rooted in a fundamental assumption about human nature: the belief that the power of logic will always win.
-But the picture is far more complex.
-The problem isn't just a matter of individual psychology; it's also deeply social.
-Our attitudes aren't merely the result of rational analysis; they solidify into mental structures anchored in evolutionary mechanisms and social dynamics—systems that have worked for thousands of years to ensure group survival.
-To understand the depth of resistance to change, we must delve into these structures, which dictate how we process information and compel us to cling to the familiar, even in the face of contradictory evidence.
+"I was sure that if we presented the facts, their position would change."
+This frustration is familiar to many managers and, frankly, to all of us.
+It stems from a fundamental assumption about human nature: the belief that logic will always prevail.
+However, the reality is much more intricate.
+The issue isn't solely about individual psychology; it's also deeply social.
+Our attitudes are not merely the result of rational analysis; they solidify into mental structures rooted in evolutionary mechanisms and social dynamics—systems that have ensured group survival for thousands of years.
+To grasp the depth of resistance to change, we must explore these structures.
+They dictate how we process information and compel us to cling to the familiar, even when confronted with contradictory evidence.

 From Survival Mechanisms to the Core of Resistance: Attitudes as a Closed Loop of Identity